By reputation, the Proud Boys are fighters.

 In July, Riverfront Times received an email from a Milwaukee, Wisconsin-based "anti-fash collective" calling itself Right Wing Leaks.
 Posing as a recruit via a fabricated Facebook account, the collective managed to pass the Proud Boy vetting process and gain access to a closed Facebook group for Missouri Proud Boys.
 Right Wing Leaks then captured screenshots of members' Facebook profiles and about two dozen videos of the St. Louis chapter's initiation rites.

-In one video, the president of the St. Louis chapter, a guy with windblown black hair and aviator sunglasses, records himself taking the Proud Boy pledge.
+In one video, the president of the St. Louis chapter, a white guy with windblown black hair and aviator sunglasses, records himself taking the Proud Boy pledge.

 "My name is Mike Lasater," he says in the video.
 "I'm a Western chauvinist, and I refuse to apologize for creating the modern world."